 For example, you will find people talking about a "high-carb diet", meaning a diet where carbohydrates are present in a high amount relative to (but not necessarily higher than) other types of nutrients.
 Unfortunately, for the average person, a "high-XXX diet" means that the food contains mostly XXX, which isn't what such a diet actually means because those types of foods actually contain mostly other types of nutrients (not XXX).

-For the average person, a diet where fruits, vegetables and seeds (including nuts) make up most of the food is not a "high-carb diet", but one based on... fruits, vegetables and seeds (including nuts).
+For the average person, a diet where vegetables (including seeds, nuts, fruits) make up most of the food is not a "high-carb diet", but one based on... vegetables (including seeds, nuts, fruits).

-The type of food is crucial for the amount of calories that are assimilated by the body, so a diet where fruits, vegetables and seeds (including nuts) make up most of the food will provide significantly less calories to the body (due to the partial digestion of these foods because of their fiber) than the calories provided by fast-foods and sweets with an equal number of calories.
+The type of food is crucial for the amount of calories that are assimilated by the body, so a diet where vegetables (including seeds, nuts, fruits) make up most of the food will provide significantly less calories to the body (due to the partial digestion of these foods because of their fiber) than the calories provided by fast-foods and sweets with an equal number of calories.

 You may have heard that the mind affects the body.
 But is there any way to actually understand its effect, to feel the consequences rather than merely rationalize them?
 Following, is an example with multiple twists, so bear with it.

 Perhaps you have heard of the "divination pendulum".
 This is, for example, a ring which is hanging by a string, ring which can answer any question that you ask, by channeling the divine energy or the subconscious mind.
 Before you ask your questions, you have to establish how you expect the pendulum to swing if the answer to the question is either "yes" or "no": left-right or forth-back.